Mikael (footballer, born 1999)

-Mikael Filipe Viana de Sousa (born 28 May 1999), simply known as Mikael, is a Brazilian footballer who plays as a forward for Brazilian club América Mineiro, on loan from Salernitana.
+Mikael Filipe Viana de Sousa (born 28 May 1999), simply known as Mikael, is a Brazilian footballer who plays as a forward for CRB.

 Club career

 Born in Bacabal, Maranhão, Mikael joined Sport Recife's youth setup in 2017, after impressing on a trial at his hometown.
 After impressing with the under-20s, he made his first team debut on 4 February of the following year, coming on as a late substitute for fellow youth graduate Neto Moura in a 1–1 Campeonato Pernambucano away draw against Salgueiro.

 On 18 February 2019, after being back with the under-20 side, Mikael was loaned to América-PE for the year's Pernambucano.
 Upon returning, he was again assigned to the under-20s while also featuring for the under-23s.

 On 7 January 2020, Mikael joined Série B side Confiança also in a temporary deal.
 At the club he scored his first senior goal, netting his team's second in a 4–2 away win against Freipaulistano for the year's Copa do Nordeste on 8 February.

 On 6 October 2020, Mikael was recalled by Sport.
 He made his Série A debut nine days later, replacing Marquinhos and scoring his team's third in a 3–5 home loss against Internacional.

 On 31 January 2022, Mikael was loaned to Salernitana in Italy, with an option to buy and a conditional obligation to buy.

 On 29 July 2022, Salernitana loaned Mikael to Internacional.
 On 2 February 2023, Mikael was loaned by América Mineiro.
+In August 2024, Salernitana terminated the contract with the player by mutual consent.